 Treasury Securities Options

-The U.S. Department of the Treasury provides six simple, safe and convenient options to help people save money for the future, including:
+The U.S. Department of the Treasury offers a range of affordable, safe and convenient savings options to help people save for the future.

-- Treasury Notes – Government securities that are issued with maturities of 2, 3, 5, 7 and 10 years and pay interest every six months.
+- Treasury Notes & Treasury Bonds – Government securities offering fixed interest payments every six months that are issued with maturities of 2, 3, 5, 7, 10 and 30 years.

 - EE Savings Bonds – Low-risk savings options that earn interest for 30 years.